Patagonia, Arizona: History

-The area where Patagonia is located provided Native-American communities, with plentiful hunting and fishing opportunities.
+The area where Patagonia is located provided Native American communities with plentiful hunting and fishing opportunities.
 Archaeologists have identified the remains of Native American settlements, resource processing sites, and petroglyphs in the area surrounding Patagonia.
 The area was known as a Tohono O'odham ranchería, or seasonal village, called Sonoitac.

 In 1539, Spanish explorer Fray Marcos de Niza entered the area near Lochiel on the Mexican border.
 He continued on his journey to Zuni Pueblo, New Mexico also known as the Seven Cities of Cibola.
 Marcos de Niza is credited with being the first European in what is now the State of Arizona.
 The main Native American tribes in the area at that time were the Sobaipuri and Papago (Tohono O'odham).

 In 1692, Father Eusebio Francisco Kino came to the area as a missionary.
 His main objective was to convert the natives to Catholicism.
 The area became part of his Mission Los Santos Ángeles de Guevavi.
 By 1698, Father Kino encouraged his group to make their way up to Sonoita Creek.
 When they arrived in Sonoita Creek they encountered groups of indigenous people living along the area in which the creek was located.
 In the future that area would become known as Patagonia.

-According to Gilbert Quiroga, president of the Patagonia Museum, Welsh miners came to this region from Patagonia, a region encompassing the vast southernmost tip of South America, shared by Argentina and Chile, divided by the Andes mountains.
+According to German Quiroga, president of the Patagonia Museum, Welsh miners came to this region from Patagonia, a region encompassing the vast southernmost tip of South America, shared by Argentina and Chile, divided by the Andes mountains.
 The mountains in this area of Arizona, which the Native Americans called Chihuahuillas, reminded the miners of the Andes, and they began calling them the Patagonia Mountains.

 The mission period was ended in 1768 by a decree of Charles III of Spain.
 In 1821, the Mexican War of Independence between Mexico and Spain came to an end and the territory of New Spain, which included Arizona, was ceded to Mexico.